-Instead, the United States has entered and dominated the top 10 this year.
+The United States has taken the leading position in the Index this year, leaping from the 14th position the year before.
 The prime example of what constitutes a resilient labour market in the modern economy, the U.S. rose from the 14th position last year to secure the top spot in index this year.
 This dramatic improvement is driven by its exceptional AI ecosystem, having attracted more than half of global AI investments over the past decade5 and hosting over a quarter of the world's AI startups.
 The US case demonstrates how strong AI readiness can fundamentally strengthen a country's labour market resilience.